ata-bruna/dat550/README.md

 ## Room for Improvement

-Room for improvement:
+- Run BERT model for more epochs
-- Improvement to be done 1
+- Fine tune BERT model parameters
-- Improvement to be done 2
+- Add more layers to the sequential model.